All things are possible…

 - the provision of the information listed in the section below.

 The complaint must first go to the Academy, through the Headteacher.
-If the complaint cannot be resolved it may be necessary for it to be considered by the governing body.
-If the complaint is not resolved by the governing body it may be referred to The Board of Trustees, which include the Diocesan Director of Education.
-If that fails, the complaint can be referred to the Secretary of the State.
+If the complaint cannot be resolved it may be necessary for it to be considered by the Local Governing Body.
+If the complaint is not resolved by the Local Governing Body it may be referred to The Board of Trustees.
+Please see our complaints policy, within the policy section of the school website, for further information.

 Note: This procedure does not apply to complaints on matters like pupil discipline or individual teachers.